Jebel Haroun (Aaron’s Tomb)

 Reaching Aaron’s Tomb

 Today, the site attracts Muslims, Christian, and Ultra-Orthodox Jewish pilgrims, as well as adventurous travelers.
-The mountaintop, 4580 feet high, can only be reached by foot and involves a strenuous 7 miles hike from Petra’s main temple (Qasr el-bint), which takes about 3.5 hours.
-The trail is not marked, and so it is highly recommended to take a guide.
+The mountaintop, 4580 feet high, can only be reached by foot and involves a strenuous 7-mile hike from Petra’s main temple (Qasr el-bint), which takes about 3.5 hours.
+The trail is not marked, so it is highly recommended that you take a guide.
 He will also be needed to enter the shrine.
-The current welli is a white-washed single domed structure, built in 1459 CE.
+The current well is a white-washed, single-domed structure built in 1459 CE.
 The tomb mark on the ground floor is decorated with Arabic inscriptions.
-In the past it also had some Hebrew graffiti of Jewish pilgrims.
-The tomb itself is on the lower floor which is behind locked metal doors.
-Aside its religious significance, the Jebel Haroun’s also provides some breathtaking panoramas of Petra’s mountains, the Arava, and the Israeli Negev Desert.
+In the past, it also had some Hebrew graffiti of Jewish pilgrims.
+The tomb is on the lower floor behind locked metal doors.
+Aside from its religious significance, the Jebel Haroun also provides some breathtaking panoramas of Petra’s mountains, the Arava, and the Israeli Negev Desert.

 450 feet west of the shrine, a Finnish archeological expedition uncovered in 1997-8 remains of a Byzantine-era monastic complex.